What You’ll Learn 🛠️

 How to set security?

-for allowing users to select different projects.
+Allowing users to select different projects

 How to update firmware?